 Did you know that many small businesses in the UK can gain financial support in the form of small business grants?
 Unlike loans, small business grants typically do not require repayment.
-The money is essentially a gift to help you grow your business and is a good alternative to using credit cards to raise finance.
+The money is essentially a gift to help you grow your business and is a good alternative to using credit cards or business loans to raise finance.

 However, there are typically caveats to the grants.
 For example, you may have to use the money for a specific purpose or you may have to be a certain type of business to be eligible for the grant.
 As a small business owner, it is important that you explore different financial outlets like this.
 You could be eligible for a grant that could give your business a boost!

-In this guide to small business grants, we have found a range of different grants available from the government and other organizations.
+In this guide to small business grants, we have found a range of different grants available from the government and other organisations.
 We have also provided some useful advice on how to find grants relative to your company.

 Government Business Growth Grant Scheme